savthe/rafor/README.md

 Train will panic if `dataset.len()` is not divisible by `targets.len()`.

 # Classification
-Decision tree classifier (`dt::Classifier`) and random forest classifier (`rf::Classifier`) expect the labels to be `i64`.
+Decision tree classifier (`rafor::dt::Classifier`) and random forest classifier (`rafor::Classifier`) expect the labels to be `i64`.
 By default classifiers use Gini index for evaluating the split impurity.

 Classifiers provide method `predict` for predicting a batch of samples, it returns `Vec<i64>` with predicted class labels.
 Method `predict_one` returns `i64` -- a predicted class for a single sample.